Alice Ewens

 Did you get any work experience in your first year?

 I didn't personally – I applied for an internship at the Ledbury Poetry Festival, but due to the Covid-19 pandemic it was unfortunately cancelled.
-However the School of English are fantastic at keeping students up to date with opportunities and work experiences, so always be sure to check your emails!
+However the English team are fantastic at keeping students up to date with opportunities and work experiences, so always be sure to check your emails!

 I did have the opportunity to collaborate with a third-year student on her project which was shown at Graduate Fashion Week in London and at the BCU Graduate Fashion Exhibition, which was great fun and an excellent experience.

-What is the community like in your school?
+What is the community like for your subject?

 Is studying at university much different to college/sixth form?
 If so/if not, why?